Black hole entropy predictions without the Immirzi parameter and Hawking radiation of a single-partition black hole: The spectrum of area

 Here $\Psi_{s}(A)$ is the spin network state.

-On the other hand, in Einstein's pseudo tensor theory, one has to differentiate the spin network state with respect to the pseudo tensor U instead of the connection $A$.
-Before calculating this explicitly, let me mention that $A^{i}$ is related to $\Gamma^{0}_{\mu i}$ in a natural way as follows:

-Therefore, taking derivatives with respect to $A^{i}$ is the same as taking derivatives with respect to $\Gamma^{0}_{\mu i}$.
-Moreover, if we take the path for the holonomy at equal times which is usual and natural, we get that differentiating the holonomy with respect to $\Gamma^{0}_{\mu 0}$ is equal to zero.
-Therefore, when differentiating the holonomy with respect to $\Gamma^{0}_{jm}$ we only need to consider the case when $m\neq 0$.
-This fact has the following consequences:

-As we apply this formula to the chain rule, we can say that differentiating with respect to the connection $A^{i}_{a}$ is equivalent to differentiating with respect to the pseudo tensor $U^{0}_{ai}$ as follows.

-However, considering (11), in this case we observe that taking the derivative with respect to $U$ brings down two $D$s instead of one $E$ as in (21) in the Rovelli's theory.
+However, considering Eq. (\ref{newerPoisson}), in this case, we observe that taking the derivative with respect to $A$ brings down two $D$s instead of one $E$ as in Eq. (\ref{psisA}) in Rovelli's theory when taking the derivative with respect to $A$.
 This means the following:

-Comparing the above formula with (21), we can understand that the eigenvalues of $D$s of loop quantum gravity based on Einstein's pseudo tensor is the square root of the eigenvalues of $E$s (gravitational electric field) in loop quantum gravity based on Ashtekar's variable.
-Thus, we conclude that the area spectrum obtained by our theory is the square root of those of Ashtekar's variable.
-Therefore, to obtain the area spectrum predicted by our theory, we first need to look at the general area spectrum predicted by Ashtekar's and Rovelli's theory, because all we need to do is taking the square root of it.
-To this end, instead of writing down the derivation of the general area spectrum obtained by Ashtekar's variable theory, we simply quote the result. \cite{Tanaka, complete}
+where we have ignored the additional $i$ factor on the right-hand side of Eq.~(\ref{newerPoisson}).
+This needs justification, but we failed to find one.
+Comparing the above formula with Eq.~(\ref{psisA}), we can understand that the eigenvalues of the $D$s of loop quantum gravity based on our ``newer'' variables are the square roots of the eigenvalues of $E$s (gravitational electric field) in loop quantum gravity based on Ashtekar's variables.
+Thus, we conclude that the area spectra obtained by using our theory are the square roots of those of the Ashtekar's variables.
+Therefore, to obtain the area spectrum predicted by our theory, we first need to look at the general area spectrum predicted by Ashtekar's and Rovelli's theory because all we need to do is to take its square root.
+To this end, instead of writing down the derivation of the general area spectrum obtained by using Ashtekar's variable theory, we simply quote the result\cite{Tanaka, complete}: